mahendarkgit433/bdd_personal_spicejet_project/src/test/resources/readme.txt

 integrate with git repo and jenkis for CI/CD pipeline auto triggering.

 In Repo,give clear explaination about what you did in this project in readme file

+Add tags/Labels to the scenarios, examples: and features like @smoketest @retest @sanitytest

+customize the TestRunner classes and TestNG suite xml files.